General Dentistry

 Dental Cleanings

 The first phase of a standard cleaning will have your hygienist using an ultrasonic or hand scaler to remove tartar and plaque from on and between your teeth and your gum line.
-If during this initial process, you need to take a break or begin to experience any pain or discomfort, make sure you let your hygienist know.
+If during this initial process you need to take a break or begin to experience any pain or discomfort, make sure you let your hygienist know.
 This will allow them to adjust the settings or be aware of problem areas as they go.

-Finally, your teeth will be flossed and your hygienist will let you know if there are any areas you may need to pay more attention to during your routine at home oral health care.
+Finally, your teeth will be flossed, and your hygienist will let you know if there are any areas you may need to pay more attention to during your routine, at-home oral health care.

-Call Baer Dental Designs Today at (303) 557-6453
+Call Baer Dental

 Other Treatments and Measures to Help Maintain Good Oral Health